awurthmann/Scan-Hardware/README.md

 ## Instructions:
 	  - Download Scan-Hardware.ps1
 	  - Open PowerShell
-	  - Run from use account that has Admin permissions.
+	  - Run from user account that has Admin permissions.
 Note: Does not need to be run from an Admin shell.
 ```powershell
 .\Scan-Hardware
 ```